osism/ansible-collection-services/roles/manager/README.rst

 .. zuul:rolevar:: cache_directory
    :default: /opt/ansible/cache

-Path to the cache which ansible should use.
+Path to the cache which Ansible should use.

 .. zuul:rolevar:: configuration_directory
    :default: /opt/configuration

-Directory where the configuration files for Osism are stored.
+Directory where the configuration files for OSISM are stored.

 .. zuul:rolevar:: logs_directory
    :default: /opt/ansible/logs